Submit a tax return on an inheritance you have received from abroad

 FI-00052 VERO

-If you file the inheritance tax return late, you may be required to pay a late-filing penalty or punitive tax increase.
+If your inheritance tax return is late you may be required to pay a late-filing penalty or a punitive tax increase.

 Frequently asked questions